Prickly pear cactus

 How to care for your prickly pear cactus.
 They can get diseases, insects, and fungus just like other heavy water usage plants.
 Mealybugs, cactus scale, and mites are two of the biggest concerns for this plant.
 However, you can treat them basically the same as regular watering shrubs.

-Large yellow, red or purple flowers that lay on the edges of the spine-covered pads usually bloom after good summer rainfall.
-In the winter the pads turn to rich purple color and return to a soft blue-gray with warmer weather.
+Prickly cactus produces large yellow, red or purple flowers that lay on the edges of the spine-covered pads usually bloom after good summer rainfall.
+In the winter the pads turn to a rich purple color and return to a soft blue-gray with warmer weather.

 Orange Blooming Prickly Pear Cactus